MMazoni/giropops-senha-linuxtips/README.md

 ![PodMonitor in Prometheus](static/podmonitor-prometheus.png)

-For some reason, the ServiceMonitor still didn't appear in Prometheus.[TODO]
+For some reason, the ServiceMonitor still didn't appear in Prometheus.[TODO] Configure the alert manager [TODO]